vtex-apps/buybox-graphql/docs/README.md

 ### Installation

-To use it in your app, add in the `manifest.json` the dependence as below:
+To use it in your app, add the following dependency in the `manifest.json` file:
 ```json
   "dependencies": {
     "vtex.buybox-graphql": "0.x"